You are here

 The forums offer 7.5 professional growth hours which will help teachers renew their Child Development Permit.

-Complete online registration here.
-The cost to attend the forum is $50 and includes a morning and afternoon snack, a printed certificate of completion, a tote bag with nutrition and garden curricula, nutrition-related books for children, and physical activity music and props.
+Registration is completed online through registration link.
+The cost to attend the forum is $25 and includes a morning and afternoon snack, a printed certificate of completion, a tote bag with nutrition and garden curricula, nutrition-related books for children, and physical activity music and props.

 Dress comfortably.
 All of the sessions are hands-on and participants will be physically active, especially during the Active Minds, Active Bodies session.